ucsd-ml-arts/ml-art-final-ohjay/README.md

 - Make the network a small fully convolutional network so that I can run it on a laptop and it doesn't take too much memory or time.
 The actual quality is not extremely important since it is an artistic application and not a reconstructive one.

 Inexorable: The World a House of One

+- Why voxels?
+Helps with layout generation.
+Can make into grid.

+- Generate textures: unconditional image generation (with a GAN?).
+Use [this](https://github.com/akanimax/BMSG-GAN).
+StyleGAN might take too long to train.
+Can also do texture synthesis on top of this, or separate from this (to generate an additional set of textures to use).
+Multiple texture generation methods.

 ### Conceptual Ideas